 She adapted by offering outdoor and virtual classes.
 Using Interac e-Transfer helped Suzan by giving her customers a no-hassle way to pay for virtual classes.

 “We switched to virtual classes once we had acquired the technology to be able to do so,” Suzan says.
-“This was a challenge, and required a lot of patience” — as well as new solutions.
+“This was a challenge, and required a lot of patience” — as well as new e-commerce solutions.